SmRanaldi/EMG_envelope/README.md

 ## Install

 Make sure that the MATLAB C package is installed.
 To use the adaptiveEnvelope.m function add its path and its subfolder to MATLAB.

+C functions have been compiled on Windows 10.
+MacOs or Linux users must recompile all the C codes in order for them to work on their systems.